-Plan 3b is the total net benefits plan.
-Plan 3b includes the same structures as the Plan 3a but was incrementally expanded to be inclusive of structures in areas which may not maximize or even have positive net NED benefits but nonetheless experience similar or greater levels of flooding at the 4% AEP than those included in the NED plan for the same floodplain frequency.
-In some cases, Plan 3b included structures in the 2% AEP event as long as there were compelling comprehensive benefits reasons to do so.
-Similarly, some areas were included at the 10% AEP were there not compelling comprehensive benefits reasons to include a larger area.
-Each aggregation group increment was evaluated based on social vulnerability, flood hazard depth and frequency, community cohesion, critical infrastructure, and incremental net NED benefits.
-That being said, a balance between incremental net benefits, flood hazard and frequency, as well as social vulnerability, and community cohesion was sought while still ensuring that critical infrastructure was included.
-The result of this analysis was that on average, structures in socially vulnerable communities were included if the incremental net NED benefits were in excess of (more positive than) -\$5,000 annually per structure.
+Plan 3b expands upon Plan 3a by including groups of structures experiencing similar flooding to groupings in Plan 1 and Plan 3b at the 4%, or in some cases 2% AEP, even if those groupings don't maximize or even have positive net NED benefits.
+Some groups were included at the 10% AEP if comprehensive benefits were not enough to justify inclusion at a wider floodplain.
+Each group was evaluated based on flood hazard frequency and depth, critical and civic infrastructure, community risk factors, community cohesion, incremental net NED benefits, and how reducing flood risk would impact the day-to-day lives of residents, workers, and business owners.
+Plan 3b also will result in the reduction of flood insurance premiums for some structure owners.
+That being said, a balance between incremental net benefits, flood hazard and frequency, as well as community risk, and community cohesion was sought while still ensuring that critical infrastructure was included.
+The result of this analysis was that on average, additional aggregations were included if the incremental net NED benefits were in excess of (more positive than) -\$5,000 annually per structure.
 The team did not pick this number, but rather this is the result of weighing incremental net NED benefits against various other social effects benefits as well as flood hazard and frequency on an incremental basis.
+The PDT determined that the total marginal benefit of the additional groups included in Plan 3b equaled the total marginal cost of the additional groups.
 Plan 3b would include the elevation of 1006 residential structures and floodproofing of 82 nonresidential structures.

-Plan 3c: NED + Increment 3:2% AEP Flood Frequency Comprehensive Increment
+Plan 3c: NED + Increment 3: 2% AEP Flood Frequency Comprehensive Increment

 Plan 3c continues to build upon the previous increments.
-All of the previous benefits are still present and the extra benefits beyond the previous increment are focused on increased other social effects benefits and a wider floodplain.
-Plan 3c is the most inclusive plan, allowing for more aggregation areas to have a level of inclusion at the 2% AEP floodplain than any of the previous plans while still being constrained by total comprehensive benefits and similar or greater levels of flooding as the NED Plan.
-That is to say, we did not include areas at the 2% AEP which didn't at minimum have similar depths of flooding to comparable NED justified areas at the 2% AEP.
-In developing plans, this plan was determined to have the highest benefits in the other social effects category given that it provides the most benefits for socially vulnerable communities and improves community resiliency and cohesion more than the previous plans.
+All the previous benefits are still present and the extra benefits beyond the previous increment are focused on increased other social effects benefits and a wider floodplain.
+The PDT ensured that the additional groupings in Plan 3c experienced similar or greater levels of flooding at the 2% AEP when compared to areas previously justified.
+In developing plans, this plan was determined to have the highest benefits in the other social effects category given that it provides the most benefits for communities with community risk factors.
+This plan also improves community resiliency and cohesion more than the previous plans.
 However, it has the lowest net NED benefits of the four plans in the final array while still providing more NED benefits than costs.
-Plan 3c includes elevating 1147 residential structures and floodproofing 87 nonresidential structures.
+The PDT determined that the total marginal cost of the additional groups in Plan 3c exceeded the marginal total benefit Plan 3c includes elevating 1147 residential structures and floodproofing 87 nonresidential structures.

 The measures in the Final Array of Alternative Plans were evaluated for economic benefits and then to the planning objectives and the formulation criteria as given and defined in the Principles and Guidelines (P&G) Section VI.1.6.2(c).
-They were subsequentially compared to the four Federal accounts (Table ES-1) that are used to assess the effects of the final array of alternatives.
-This evaluation and screening informs the decision in selecting the TSP.
+The measures were subsequentially compared to the four Federal accounts (Table ES-1) to assess the potential effects of the final array of alternatives.
+This evaluation and screening inform the decision in selecting the TSP.